wuyichen24/system-design-interview/problems/Build_Payment_System.md

       - (10) The reconciliation system parses the settlement file and compare it with the ledage system.
 - **Notes**
    - Payment event and payment order
+      - A payment event may contain several payment orders.
+      - A user may select multiple products from multiple sellers in a single checkout process.
+The system splits the checkout into multiple payment orders.
    - Settlement file
+      - Every night the PSP or banks send a settlement file to their clients.
+      - Contains the balance of the bank account, together with all the transactions that took place on this bank account during the day.

 ## Detailed design